My Fair Lady (film): Plot

-In London, Professor Henry Higgins, a scholar of phonetics, believes that the accent and tone of one's voice determines a person's prospects in society ("Why Can't the English?").
-At the Covent Garden fruit-and-vegetable market one evening, he meets Colonel Hugh Pickering, himself a phonetics expert who had come from India to see him.
-Higgins boasts he could teach even Eliza Doolittle, the young flower seller woman with a strong Cockney accent, to speak so well he could pass her off as a duchess at an embassy ball.
-Eliza's ambition is to work in a flower shop, but her accent makes that impossible ("Wouldn't It Be Loverly").
-The following morning, Eliza shows up at Higgins' home, seeking lessons.
+In London, Professor Henry Higgins, a scholar of phonetics, believes that a person's accent determines their prospects in society ("Why Can't the English?").
+At the Covent Garden fruit-and-vegetable market one evening, he listens to Eliza Doolittle, a young flower seller with a strong Cockney accent, and makes notes.
+This causes others to suspect he is a detective.
+Eliza protests that she has done nothing wrong and asks Colonel Pickering, himself a phonetics expert, to confirm this.
+Pickering and Higgins are delighted to become acquainted; in fact, Pickering had come from India just to meet Higgins.
+Higgins boasts he could teach even someone like Eliza to speak so well he could pass her off as a duchess at an embassy ball.
+Eliza wants to work in a flower shop, but her accent makes that impossible ("Wouldn't It Be Loverly").
+The following morning, Eliza shows up at Higgins's home, seeking lessons.
 Pickering is intrigued and offers to cover all the attendant expenses if Higgins succeeds.
 Higgins agrees and describes how women ruin lives ("I'm an Ordinary Man").

 Eliza's father, Alfred P. Doolittle, a dustman, learns of his daughter's new residence ("With a Little Bit of Luck").
-He shows up at Higgins' house three days later, ostensibly to protect his daughter's virtue, but in reality to extract some money from Higgins, and is bought off with £5.
+He shows up at Higgins's house three days later, ostensibly to protect his daughter's virtue, but in reality to extract some money from Higgins, and is bought off with £5.
 Higgins is impressed by the man's honesty, his natural gift for language, and especially his brazen lack of morals.
 Higgins recommends Alfred to a wealthy American who is interested in morality.

-Eliza endures Higgins' demanding teaching methods and treatment of her personally ("Just You Wait"), while the servants feel both annoyed with the noise as well as pitiful for Higgins ("Servants' Chorus").
-She makes no progress, but just as she, Higgins, and Pickering are about to give up, Eliza finally "gets it" ("The Rain in Spain"); she instantly begins to speak with an impeccable upper-class accent, and is overjoyed at her breakthrough ("I Could Have Danced All Night").
+Eliza endures Higgins's demanding teaching methods and harsh treatment ("Just You Wait"), while the servants feel both annoyed with the noise as well as pity for Higgins ("Servants' Chorus").
+She makes no progress, but just as she, Higgins, and Pickering are about to give up, Eliza finally "gets it" ("The Rain in Spain"); she instantly begins to speak with an impeccable upper-class accent, and is overjoyed at Higgins having danced with her ("I Could Have Danced All Night").